 Once the ideas are recorded on paper, students now have a bank of ideas to pull from when they are ready to move forward with creating a full piece of writing.

 1. Using them during instruction requires less planning compared to standard writing prompts.

 2. Students who struggle with spelling and writing conventions may feel less anxious when responding to quick writes since the point is to get thoughts onto paper and not to focus on mechanics.
 This builds writing confidence, too.

 3. They provide frames and ideas for students so that they are not stuck in a writing void.

 4. They encourage students to write more frequently but for shorter periods of time.
 Doing so allows for the exploration of more writing genres and tasks.

 5. Quick writes help students to grow as writers.
-The more often students write, the more opportunities they have to practice applying writing skills and strategies.
+The more students write, the more opportunities they have to practice applying writing skills and strategies.

 What Are Some Examples of Quick Write Activities?